AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/getting-started-overview.md

 ![Acrobat Getting Started Image](../assets/Hero-GettingStarted.png)

-Learn how to start using Adobe Acrobat through these brief (1-2 min) step-by-step tutorials.
+Learn how to start using Adobe Acrobat through these brief step-by-step tutorials.
 From creating a document to protecting your PDF files, this content is designed to ease you into PDF workflows.

 ## Acrobat tutorials